TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: Implementation and Evaluation

 \subsection{Performance}

-Finally, we evaluated TAPInspector's performance of vulnerability detection.
-Fig. \ref{fig:performance} illustrates the time overhead for verifying TAP rules extracted from different IoT apps.
+Finally, we evaluate TAPInspector's performance of vulnerability detection.
+We first randomly divided SmartApps (31 used in $\S$\ref{sec:accuracy} and 71 used in $\S$\ref{sec:detection}) into groups of different size, and ran TAPInspector to construct models for these SmartApp groups.
+Note that we did not include IFTTT applets in these groups since extracting the rule from each IFTTT applet is always kept within 1 millisecond.
+Fig. \ref{fig:extraction} shows the time of extracting TAP rules from SmartApp groups and the end-to-end time of translating apps' source code into NuSMV models (\textit{i.e.,} E2E modeling).
+The average E2E modeling time is 1.03 milliseconds per line of code.
+We then recorded the analysis time for verifying TAP rules extracted from different apps or app groups, shown in Fig. \ref{fig:performance}.
 These apps include both the benchmark datasets provided by \textsc{IotCom} (\textit{Group 4-6}) and TAPInspector (\textit{N1-4} and \textit{Group N4-5}), and the market dataset.
-For each benchmark dataset, we performed model checking on the individual model of each app or group, their combined model, the model with state compression, and the sliced sub-models.
+For each benchmark dataset, we compare the verification time of the individual model of each app or group, their combined model, the model with state compression, and the sliced sub-models.
 All properties for \textit{Group 4-6} are safety.
-We can find that the efficiency of verifying the model with model slicing and state compression (48.2 milliseconds (ms)) is significantly improved than verifying individually (without optimization is totally 3.3 seconds and with compression is totally 53.2 ms) or the combined model (without optimization is 49.3 minutes and with compression is 307.6 ms).
+We can find that the efficiency of verifying the model with model slicing and state compression (48.2 milliseconds (ms)) is significantly improved than verifying original individual models (without optimization is totally 3.3 seconds and with compression is totally 53.2 ms) or the combined model (without optimization is 49.3 minutes and with compression is 307.6 ms).

-For \textit{N1-4} and \textit{Group N4-5}, we performed model checking with liveness properties.
-The verification time for its sliced models with state compression is totally 295.4 ms, for its individual apps and groups without optimization is totally 28.2 seconds, but for their combined model without optimization times out.
-Note that since \textit{N 4} only contains limited state, its verification time is not explicitly improved through state compression.
+For \textit{N1-4} and \textit{Group N4-5}, we perform model checking with liveness properties.
+The verification time for its sliced models with state compression is totally 295.4 ms, for its individual apps and groups without optimization is 28.2 seconds, but for their combined model without optimization times out.
+Note that since \textit{N 4} only contains a limited state, its verification time is not explicitly improved through state compression.
 The third part of Fig. \ref{fig:performance} is about the verification time of market apps.
-We randomly selected 6 model slicers (\textit{Slicer 1-6}) generated by TAPInspector during analyzing market apps and show their verification time with state compression (totally 177.1 ms) or not (totally 8.9 minutes) in Fig. \ref{fig:performance}.
+We randomly select 6 model slicers (\textit{Slicer 1-6}) generated by TAPInspector during analyzing market apps and show their verification time with state compression (totally 177.1 ms) or not (totally 8.9 minutes) in Fig. \ref{fig:performance}.
 We can find that with model slicing and state compression, TAPInspector's verification time is significantly reduced.